radiumone-engage/r1-engage-android/README.md

 Drag the “LibConnectEngage.jar” files into your project's libs directory.

-For Eclipse, add the the lib to the build path.
+For Eclipse, add the lib to the build path.

 This document assumes you have added the Google Play Services project in your eclipse project.
 If you have not, add the Google Play Services project and reference it in your application.